Audio Sample Rate Converter

 Supports: MP3, WAV, OGG, FLAC, AAC

-What is Audio Sample Rate Converter?
+What is Audio Sample Rate Converter Online?

 The Audio Sample Rate Converter changes the sample rate of your audio files.
 Convert between standard rates like 44.1kHz (CD), 48kHz (video/broadcast), and 96kHz (hi-res), or downsample to 8kHz or 22kHz for telephony and low-bandwidth use.
 The Web Audio API handles the resampling with proper anti-aliasing.
 Everything runs in your browser.